Grothendieck-Serre in the quasi-split unramified case: Descending to via patching

 To be able to apply \Cref{lem:LMB-patching} in our setting, we need to descend $\sE_{U \setminus Z}$ to a $G$-torsor over $\bA^1_R \setminus Z'$.
-To achieve this, we will use the following excision result that is similar (but simpler) than its counterparts that recently appeared in \cite{flat-purity}*{Thm.~5.4.4} and in \cite{Hitchin-torsors}*{\S2.3}.
+To achieve this, we will use the following excision result that is similar (but simpler) than its counterparts that recently appeared in \cite{flat-purity}*{Theorem~5.4.4} and in \cite{Hitchin-torsors}*{Section 2.3}.

-\blem Let $S' \ra S$ be a flat morphism of affine, Noetherian schemes whose base change to a closed subscheme $Z \subset S$ is an isomorphism, and let $U' \ra U$ be the base change to $U \ce S \setminus Z$. \benum \m For a quasi-coherent $\sO_S$-module $\sF$ \up{or even a complex of such $\sO_S$-modules}, we have
+\blemt Let $S' \ra S$ be a flat morphism of affine, Noetherian schemes whose base change to a closed subscheme $Z \subset S$ is an isomorphism, and let $U' \ra U$ be the base change to $U \ce S \setminus Z$. \benum \m For a quasi-coherent $\sO_S$-module $\sF$ \up{or even a complex of such $\sO_S$-modules}, we have